cheminfo/cheminfo.github.io/docs/_pages/team.md

 ## Funding and Support

 <img style="float: left; margin-right: 2em; width: 20em" src="/assets/images/logos.png">
 The cheminfo ecosystem is grateful for support from many organizations.
-The development was financially supported by industrial partners and some of the packages are maintaned with the help of industrial partners.ƒ
+The development was financially supported by industrial partners and some of the packages are maintaned with the help of industrial partners.
+Cheminfo is also supported in its mission by the [NCCR MARVEL](https://www.nccr-marvel.ch/), funded by the Swiss National Science Foundation.
+Cheminfo and the NCCR MARVEL strive to align their open science infrastructures.